CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 * **Where do I submit my dissertation?**: In the Blackboard for your unit, under Assessment, Submission and Feedback - scroll down to the submission points.
 * **What should I call the file?**:  It's helpful to call your PDF [your name]_[dissertation title] but there is no standard naming convention.
 * **Do I need to submit my code?**:  You can if you want to - there is a separate submission point called Auxiliary Materials, where you can submit a zip file with your code and any other materials.
 You can also include links to your GitHub within your dissertation.
 If you do submit code, make sure you add something in the dissertation to tell the markers you have done so.
 If there is part of the code you definitely want the marker to see, include snippets in the dissertation and longer parts of code in the Appendices.
+* **I'm worried I won't finish in time - can I get an extension?**:

+# Poster Day

+* **What is Poster Day**: This is a chance to meet your Second Marker for the first time, talk to them about your project and ask them what they expect to see in a project like yours.
+It's also a chance to talk to other academics, students and guests about your project, and get valuable feedback you can use to make your dissertation even better, as well as see what other students have been working on.
+* **Is Poster Day mandatory?**: No, but we strongly encourage it!
+* **Do you have examples of posters?**: Yes - some of the posters that won prizes last year are on the wall outside MVB 1.11/a, and there will be examples of posters added to the [Class Materials pages of the Projects Team](https://uob.sharepoint.com/:f:/r/teams/grp-2024-5IndividualProjects2/Shared%20Documents/General?csf=1&web=1&e=iPuTMH).
+* **I've never made a poster before - how do I start?**:  Come to the Poster Workshop, and you can start with the templates in the [Class Materials pages of the Projects Team](https://uob.sharepoint.com/:f:/r/teams/grp-2024-5IndividualProjects2/Shared%20Documents/General?csf=1&web=1&e=iPuTMH).
+* **Do I have to pay to come to Poster Day?**: No, we will print your poster for you.
+* **Can I keep my posters?**:  Yes, but if you leave Poster Day early, leave your poster up and you can collect it afterwards from the School Office.

 # Marking

 * **How will I be marked?**: Each project will be marked by two markers:  your supervisor and your second marker.
 This is so you are marked by someone who knows your project and someone who doesn't.
 They will each mark the work independently and then agree a mark between them.
 If they can't agree, we will bring in a third marker, but this is rare.
 * **Who will be my second marker?**: Your second marker will be someone who knows enough about your subject to mark your project.
 We will tell you who your second marker is halfway through TB2, and you will have a chance to talk to them about your project on or around Poster Day.
 * **Is there a difference in the mark scheme for CS and Maths and CS?**: No, it's the same marking scheme.
 For the Maths and CS Short Project, your markers will know it's a 20 credit project and mark it accordingly

 # Vivas